Tapret

 +---+ +---+ +---+

-1. According to Taproot rules, every branch and leaf hashing operation is performed in lexicographic order of the two operands.
-Therefore, two cases can occur that lead to two different proofs of uniqueness of commitment:
+2) According to Taproot rules, every branch and leaf hashing operation is performed in lexicographic order of the two operands.

-1. If the hash of the tapret commitment (tHT) is greater than the top-level hash of the Script Path Spend (tHABC), it will be put on the right side of Script Tree.
-In this case, according to the rules of the RGB protocol, the commitment at this position is considered a valid proof of uniqueness and the Merkle Proof of the inclusion and uniqueness of commitments consists of only tHABC and P.
+a) If the hash of the Tapret commitment (tHT) is greater than the top-level hash of the Script Path Spend (tHABC), it will be put on the right side of the Script Tree.
+In this case, the commitment at this position is considered as a valid proof of uniqueness.
+The related Merkle Proof of inclusion and uniqueness consists of tHABC and P only, as shown in the diagram below.

 +---+ +---+ +---+ +---+